 She is owner of the Around Robin Production Company, producing videos for both the public and private sector.

-Currently based in Washington, DC, Robin is a correspondent for DCW Television's local news program NewsPlus, and has hosted their award-winning Black History month series for the past 4 years.
+Currently based in Washington, DC, Robin is a correspondent for DCW50 's local news program NewsPlus, and has hosted their award-winning Black History month series for the past couple of years.

 Living Black History News

 Dr. Bernice A. King relieved her brothers' plan to sell her father's Nobel Peace Prize Medal and his Bible.
-Read her perspective and feelings on selling her father's beloved items:
+Click here for her perspective and feelings on selling her father's beloved items.